-“I have a month old daughter who is suffering terribly.
+“I have a month-old daughter who is suffering terribly.
 I have been breastfeeding since she was born in November 2011.
-I decided to pump vs. actual breastfeeding (BF) because I'm always thinking she's not getting enough food.
+I decided to pump vs. actual breastfeeding (BF) because I always think she's not getting enough food.
 Since I started BF, she has had all the foremilk-hindmilk imbalance symptoms, except not gaining weight.
 She has been gaining weight appropriately.
-Because of diarrhea, we took her to the doctor, and they found microscopic blood.
+Because of diarrhea, we took her to the doctor, who found microscopic blood.
 Also, they said she had acid reflux and wanted us to start her on Zantax.
 We said No to Zantax because she wasn't spitting up much.

 They told me to stop bf and start her on formula.
-(Similac - alimentum) For the past 2 days, she has been in pain, her spit-ups have stopped.
-However, she has severe pains, can't sleep, very tired, no fever.
-We have called the doctor 2x and due to the holiday - we have been speaking to a nurse who tells us not to BF and to talk to the physician when they are open.
+(Similac - alimentum) She has been in pain for the past two days, and her spit-ups have stopped.
+However, she has severe pains, can't sleep, is very tired, and has no fever.
+We have called the doctor 2x, and due to the holiday - we have been speaking to a nurse who tells us not to BF and to talk to the physician when they are open.

-I don't know what to do, all the information that I have read and friends stated that I just continue to BF.
+I don't know what to do.
+All the information I have read and from friends stated that I just continue to BF.
 Any advice..?"

 Don’t stop breastfeeding by Just another mom.

-I think you should continue breastfeeding, breast milk is the best for baby.
+I think you should continue breastfeeding.
+Breast milk is the best for the baby.

-I think it is wrong when the doctors tell moms to stop breastfeeding as if those formulas are going to be better than the breast milk!
+I think it is wrong when the doctors tell moms to stop breastfeeding as if those formulas will be better than breast milk!
 It just doesn't make sense to me.

-I heard that most doctors only get about an hours training on breastfeeding!
-So they really are ignorant about it.
+I heard that most doctors only get about an hour of training on breastfeeding!
+So they are ignorant about it.

-Try using the advice on this site on foremilk-hindmilk imbalance and see how things go.
+Try using the advice on foremilk-hindmilk imbalance and see how things go.
 That's what I would do."

 Response to Gladis by Katie

-"My son is having the exact same problems as your daughter.
+"My son is having the same problems as your daughter.